sockcymbal/QuestionImprover/README.md

 #
 ### Agent Cybernetics: The Inner Workings

+> These feedback loops are iterative and dynamic, with each loop informing and shaping the subsequent ones.
+They create a rhythm of continuous improvement and learning, ensuring that the conversation remains adaptive, responsive to new information, and oriented toward deeper understanding and inquiry.

 1. **Initial Insight Loop**: Each persona provides initial insights specific to their expertise, laying the foundation for the reasoning process.
 This loop establishes the primary perspectives and sets the stage for the conversation.

 2. **Critical Evaluation Loop**: Following their initial insights, each persona engages in a self-critical evaluation and critiques the analyses of other personas.
 This feedback loop is essential for challenging assumptions and broadening the scope of each perspective, fostering depth and reflexivity in the reasoning process